rutgerberger/asr-portfolio-tracker/README.md

     ```python
     data = self.GetHistoricalData(asset.name , '50y') # Change to, for example, 5y.
     ```
-    This may decrease the model's accuracy, but significantly speed up the training process
+    This may decrease the model's accuracy, but significantly speed up the training process.
+    Moreover - a model is trained per asset.
+Less assets means faster training.
-2. If you wish to speed up the simulation process, the only thing you can do is to limit
+3. If you wish to speed up the simulation process, the only thing you can do is to limit
    - The number of simulations
    - The prediction window.
 Both come with a price, of course